-Following the completion of this offering, we intend to file a registration statement on Form S-8 under the Securities Act to register up to 2,228,256 ordinary shares, in the aggregate, issued or reserved for issuance under our warrant programs.
+Following the completion of the offering, we intend to file a registration statement on Form S-8 under the Securities Act to register up to ordinary shares, in the aggregate, issued or reserved for issuance under our Warrant Incentive Program.
 The registration statement on Form S-8 will become effective automatically upon filing.
 Ordinary shares issued upon exercise of a warrant and registered pursuant to the Form S-8 registration statement will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately unless they are subject to the 180-day lock-up period.